crond-jaist/iotrain-sim/content_guide.md

 entries to it as needed by using the Python initialization syntax for the 'OrderedDict' type of dictionary objects (more details are available in the file).

+### Additional Training Files

+IoTrain-Sim provides support for including additional training files, such as precompiled binaries, that can be used in simulations without the need to perform any additional setup steps, such as compilation, etc. These files are located in the directory 'database/contiki/' of the IoTrain-Sim distribution, and are automatically copied in the Contiki source code directory when IoTrain-Sim starts, preserving the directory structure and even creating new subdirectories if necessary.
+Note that when IoTrain-Sim execution ends, these files are removed automatically from the Contiki source code directory, leaving it in a "clean" state.
+Several such firmware binaries are already included in the IoTrain-Sim distribution, and are used to run attack simulations with malicious nodes without the need to compile the firmware at runtime.